Britain's Pacific trade ambitions won't compensate for Brexit - KTVZ

 “Joining CPTPP would hitch Britain to some of the world’s biggest current and future economies, populated by half a billion people and with a joint GDP of £9 trillion ($12.5 trillion) in 2019,” the trade department said in a statement.
 “It is a glittering post-Brexit prize that I want us to seize,” added Trade Secretary Liz Truss.

-But trade experts say that joining the CPTPP — an 11-country pact that includes Mexico, Australia, Canada and Singapore — will yield only modest economic benefits, and won’t make up for the hit to Britain’s trade caused by exiting the European Union.
+But trade experts say that joining the CPTPP will yield only very modest economic benefits, and won’t make up for the hit to Britain’s trade caused by exiting the European Union.

 Modest benefits